 You will be given a growth hormone stimulant by IV.
 This is a substance known to encourage an increase in GH production.
 The most commonly used stimulants are insulin and arginine.

-Several more blood samples will be taken at regular intervals, probably over a period of a few hours.
+Several more blood samples will be taken at regular intervals, usually over a period of a few hours.
+The entire procedure usually takes about three hours.

 After the Test